 - Other homey touches: having been a homeowner, I like seeing the details of the house itself, the art on the walls, the books and music on the shelves, the plants and gardens.
 I'm not a peeper, and find happiness in ignoring jammed closets.

 - You can be a regular at a couple local haunts, talk to people, and find out much more about the region than you would otherwise.
-Ask for recommendations, and use them.
+Ask for recommendations.
+And use them.

 - A routine can be a good thing.
 Walking dogs, feeding animals, and the general upkeep of a house fall into a gentle routine that allows the house-sitter to recoup, recover, and work on special personal projects.
 We catch up on work, on travel plans, on sleep, on reading, and sometimes on entire television series via our laptops.

-- You are confined to the pet schedule.
+- You are probably confined to the pet care schedule.
 Forget overnight trips.
 (Note to self: in the future, ask in advance if there is someone who could relieve you for one night, for a little weekend getaway.)

 - You are likely going to be at your site during the off-season.
 There is a reason owners leave, so consider the weather and seasonal closures.
 The beach town is probably cold and deserted while you are there.

 - You are responsible when things go wrong.
 Things will go wrong.
 Broken showers need to be fixed.
 Sick animals need to be cared for.
 Power goes out, supplies run low.
 This is your job and you can’t run away.
 If you are handy, you can fix a few things yourself.
 Ask your owner if they have a basic tool box.

 - Corollary to the above, you may have to advance the homeowner money in order to get things fixed.
 We chose to pay a water bill rather than have our water shut off, for example.